Processing Volunteer Applications

 - Confirm your decision in the dialog that appears

-- The application will be moved to "Suspended" status or removed from your active list
+- The application will be moved to "Suspended" status

-- Alternative volunteer opportunities if appropriate
+- Offer alternative volunteer opportunities if appropriate

 Managing Approved Volunteers